arangodb/docs/3.11/analyzers.md

 **Examples**

-Create and use a stopword Analyzer that removes the tokens `and` and `the`.
+Create and use a `stopword` Analyzer that removes the tokens `and` and `the`.
-The stopword array with hex-encoded strings for this looks like `["616e64","746865"]` (`a` = 0x61, `n` = 0x6e, `d` = 0x64 and so on).
+The stop word array with hex-encoded strings for this looks like `["616e64","746865"]` (`a` = 0x61, `n` = 0x6e, `d` = 0x64 and so on).
-Note that `a` and `theater` are not removed, because there is no exact match with either of the stopwords `and` and `the`:
+Note that `a` and `theater` are not removed, because there is no exact match with either of the stop words `and` and `the`:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline analyzerStopwords